FahadPuthawalaa/content-ops-starter/content/pages/index.md

     text: >
-      With over 5 years of experience in Amazon seller account management, I specialize in turning ideas into thriving businesses by providing end-to-end support—from product research and listing optimization to advertising strategy and performance analysis—helping brands grow sustainably and profitably on the platform.
+      With over 5 years of experience in Amazon seller account management, I specialize in turning ideas into thriving businesses by providing end-to-end support - from product research and listing optimization to advertising strategy and performance analysis - helping brands grow sustainably and profitably on the platform.
     actions:
       - label: Get started